MicrobeLab/scCulturePrec/README.md

 Bugs and difficulties in using `scCulturePrec` are welcome on [the issue tracker](https://github.com/MicrobeLab/scCulturePrec/issues).

-Example data sets and models are available [here](https://github.com/MicrobeLab/scCulturePrec-data).
+Related data sets, pre-trained model weights, and test files are available [here](https://github.com/MicrobeLab/scCulturePrec-data).